anjensan/knitty/doc/advanced.md

 # Advanced features

-This document expands on the binding modes and registry tooling introduced in [doc/core.md](core.md).

 ### Weak dependencies (`^:maybe`)

 Sometimes you want to consume a dependency only if something else triggers it, without starting it yourself.
 Use the `^:maybe` binding to obtain a deferred that may remain unrealised.